dylnore/myappsample/README.md

-This is the README file.
+#MyApp
-It displays things in a pretty format.
+This is my app